The Ultimate Guide to Credit Card Protection and How to Use It

 Is payment protection right for you?
 That depends.
 The opt-in program usually costs an additional fee.
 Plus, while paying your full balance each month is ideal, you could potentially pay the credit card minimum payment if you were going through hard times to keep your account in good standing, though your annual percentage rate (APR) would still apply.

 In many cases, it may make sense to focus on bringing down your balance so your minimum payment is relatively low.
-That way, if the worst were to happen, you might still have wiggle room in your budget to handle minimum payments.
+That way, if the worst were to happen, you might still have enough room in your budget to manage minimum payments.

 Pros of Payment Protection Cons of Payment Protection